 Today there are around 200 people living on the island.
 They speak Croatian but Croats can’t understand them.
 Their language is specific and so different that even people from nearby islands can’t understand them.
 It is a mixture of old Croatian, English, Italian and French.
 Another special thing about Susak is their folk costume.
 It is made of extremely bright colours.
 It consists of above knee long skirt and is considered one of the first mini skirts in the world.

 Peace and quiet on the island is also thanks to the fact that there are no hotels and noisy night clubs.
+There are only private apartments on Susak.
 You can breathe in the fresh air and enjoy the view by walking through the island.
 There is a 12 km long path around the island so prepare for 3-4 hours of active walk.
 You can also visit the lighthouse from 1885. which has an amazing panoramic view of the entire island.
 The lighthouse on peak Garba is by its light range one of the three lighthouses on the Adriatic.

 Unije – Olive tree island

 Island Unije is west from Lošinj.
 It got a name from greek word heneios, which means field.
 North and east coast is rocky, but south and west coast are flatter.
 Only one small town is situated in a bay on the southwest side of the island.
 Island has rich vegetation with aromatic and medicinal herbs like fennel, sage, myrtle, link etc. If you take a walk through the island you will see beautiful coves with rich vegetation and also different animals walking freely.
 Unije was inhabited in prehistoric times and remains of the Illyrian fort can be found on the island.

 There are no hotels on the island.
 Camping is forbidden.
 However, you can spend your vacation in one of the private accommodations.
 Island Unije is well connected with nearby islands.
 It can be reached from Mali Lošinj or Rijeka.